huangjjatr/AIE-TransReID/README.md

 ## Evaluation

-After training with attribute information embedding strength varying from 0.1 to 3.0, the models are evaluated automatically and the results are logged into file: *AIE-TransReID/logs/market_attribute/train_bg_384_0.log*.
+After training with attribute information embedding strength varying from 0.1 to 3.0 on Market 1501 dataset ( see shell script *train-market.sh* for details ) , the models are evaluated automatically when evaluating epoch period( set by config parameter SOLVER.CHECKPOINT_PERIOD ) reaches and the results are logged into file: *AIE-TransReID/logs/market_attribute/train_bg_384_0.log*.
 You can change to directory *AIE-TransReID/logs/market_attribute/Market_AIE_SIE.ipynb* and run all the cells to get the curve shown in Fig.1(a) and (c).

 ```Market1501
 cd AIE-TransReID/logs/market_attribute/